 Image Ads

 Instagram Image Ads let you post still photos representing your brand or showcasing your products.
 Use arresting images that literally stop the viewer’s thumb from scrolling.
 Add a compelling Call-To-Action button to engage or redirect your audience to your website.
-Other interactive tools like stickers, emojis, location tags, temperature, polls add to your marketing strategy of personal branding or converting leads.
+Other interactive tools like stickers, emojis, location tags, temperature, and polls add to your marketing strategy of personal branding or converting leads.

 Image ads display for 5 seconds.
 It shows a “Sponsored” tag.
-We suggest you write a catchy text with the image to clearly indicate what your business offers.
+We suggest you write a catchy text with the image to indicate what your business offers.

-The placement options available are Instagram Feed, Instagram Stories and Instagram Explore.
+The placement options available are Instagram Feed, Instagram Stories, and Instagram Explore.

 Video Ads